History of Tallahassee, Florida: Reconstruction

 Following the Civil War, much of Florida's industry shifted to the south and east, a trend that continues to this day.
-The end of slavery caused the cotton and tobacco trades to suffer, and the state's major industry shifted to citrus, naval stores, cattle ranching, and even tourism, all of which occurred to the south and east due to climate and geography.
-This growth was especially noticeable around the Jacksonville area and the St. Johns River.
+After the abolition of slavery, regional industries which previously relied on forced labor, like cotton and tobacco, began to decline.
+Consequently, the state's primary industries transitioned to citrus, naval stores, cattle ranching, and tourism, mainly to the south and east due to favorable climate and geography.
+This growth was particularly evident around the Jacksonville area and along the St. Johns River.

-At the same time, newly freed blacks created Frenchtown, the oldest historically black neighborhood in the state.
+At the same time, newly liberated African Americans established Frenchtown, the oldest historically black neighborhood in the state.

 1880s

 First university

 In January 1883 Reverend John Kost, A.M., M.D., LL.D of Michigan proposed to carry out the mandate of the 1868 Constitution requiring a state university.
 Kost selected Tallahassee and the West Florida Seminary for the location of the university.
-Classes were held at the West Florida Seminary from 1857 until 1863, when the state legislature changed the name to The Florida Military and Collegiate Institute to reflect the addition of a military section which trained cadets.
 The university was called the Florida State College for Women and later called the Florida State University.

 On October 3, 1887, the State Normal College for Colored Students began classes, and became a land grant university four years later when it received $7,500 under the Second Morrill Act, and its name was changed to State Normal and Industrial College for Colored Students.
 However, it was not an official institution of higher learning until the 1905 Buckman Act, which transferred control from the Department of Education to the Board of Control, creating what was the foundation for the modern Florida A&M University.

 Capital City Bank

 Dry goods store owner George W. Saxon began making loans to farmers during the 1880s which led him to filing for a bank charter in 1895.
-The bank grew and by 1975, Saxon's great grandson and bank director, DuBose Ausley, began formation of several banks into one group.
+The bank grew and by 1975, Saxon's great-grandson and bank director, DuBose Ausley, began formation of several banks into one group.
 Capital City Bank now has 70 banking offices and serves people as far north as Valley, Alabama and Macon, Georgia to Port Richey, Florida in the south.